๐Ÿฅ—Intro to Nutrition

 Energy-Providing Foods: Carbohydrate Sources

 The body's preferred fuel source is glucose, derived primarily from carbohydrate-rich foods.
-These foods provide readily available energy through glycolysis and are stored as glycogen in muscles and liver for later use.
+These foods provide readily available energy through glycolysis and are stored as glycogen in muscles and the liver for later use.

 Fruits

-• Natural simple sugars (fructose, glucose)—provide quick energy absorption without the added sugars found in processed foods
+• Natural simple sugars (fructose, glucose) provide quick energy absorption without the added sugars found in processed foods

 • High fiber content supports digestive motility and promotes satiety, helping regulate caloric intake